adamcharnock/lightbus/README.md

 as the name is [already taken](https://pypi.python.org/pypi/warren/0.1.0).

 **TL;DR:** Short of time?
 I’m particularly interested in responses to the ‘Concerns’ section below.

+## Goals

+* A backend RPC & pub/sub between applications
+* Ease of development & debugging
+* Excellent tooling & documentation
+* Targeting smaller teams
+* High speed & low latency (but not at the expense of other goals)

+## Non-goals

+We explicitly do not wish to support the following:

+* Microservice architectures
+* High volume (> 5,000 messages per second, at least initially)

+## Assumptions

+* APIs exposed on trusted network only

+## Example use

+A company has several Python-based web applications for handling sales, spare parts, support, and warranty registrations.
+These applications are separate entities, but need a backend communication system for coordination and data sharing.
+The support app checks the user has a valid warranty, the warranty app pulls data in from sales, and the support app also needs information regarding spare part availability.

+Warren provides a uniform backend allowing these applications to expose their own APIs and consume the APIs of others.
+These APIs feature both methods to be called (RPC) and events which can be published & subscribed to (PUB/SUB).

 ## Motivation